dolox/fallback/README.md

 ```

 #Change Log
+## v1.1.0 / 2013-12-03
+- Entire library revamped.
+- Added stylesheet selector check for CSS files.
+- Added .import() function.
+- Added .load() invocation to .ready() function.
+- Fixed bug where parallel scripts would break.
+- Fixed bug where code running in parallel up against the same library would attempt to load it more than once during a load cycle.

 ## v1.0.6 / 2013-12-01
 - Adding document and undefined to constructor.
 - Wrapping eval for `is_defined` function in a try catch.